rubybasics/mastery_projects/opportunity_at_work.markdown

 Opportunity@Work initiative TechHire.
 We're taking in designs created for the organization and bringing them to life.

+Jeff will act as the liason to Opportunity@Work where Tyra is the primary point of contact.
+Dave from Google is working on the design.
+Roy (external) will likely do the slicing into HTML & CSS.
+Jeff will be your customer, Horace will be your technical adivisor.

 ## Goal

 The application's primary responsibility is to allow companies to register